 - You can create an install disk using a spare hard drive, USB flash drive, or SD card.
-Just connect or insert the disk and make sure it shows up in the Finder. - You can also create an install disk image, for use with virtualization software or for later restoration to a disk.
-Use DropDMG's New Blank Disk Image... command to create a disk image in Sparse Bundle format with DVD+R DL for the volume size.
+Just connect or insert the disk and make sure it shows up in the Finder.
+It should be formatted as Mac OS Extended in Disk Utility, not as APFS. - You can also create an install disk image, for use with virtualization software or for later restoration to a disk.
+Use DropDMG's New Blank Disk Image... command to create a disk image in Sparse Bundle format with DVD+R DL for the volume size and choose macOS Extended as the format.